kjes4pres/H23_project2_kjesta/README.md

 ## Answers to task 3b) - timing your implementation
 - From the plots in arraylist_vs_linkedlist.png, by looking at them it seems that:
     - The acutal run time for the ArrayList and the get method, truly is constant O(1).
 The run time remains roughly the same, even when the list size increases.
-    - ArrayList and the insert method seems to have a certian size limit, that when overstepped, the run time grows at a larger rate.
-It seems linear, but with a almost dis-continuty when the size of the list gets bigger than 10^3.
-Something like O(N) for N < 10^3, and 4*O(N) for N > 10^3.
+    - The implementation of the insert method for ArrayList has a run time close to a linear relationship.
+Small deviations in the beginning.
-    - LinkedList and its get method acts as an O(N) algorithm, but more as an 10*O(N), meaning alot more slower.
+    - LinkedList and its get method acts as an O(N) algorithm when ran on my machine, as expected.
     - LinkedList and its insert method has the biggest deviation of them all in the plots.
-The run time measured on my computer goes as O(N), rather than O(1).
+The run time measured on my computer actually decreases with increasing size of object, until it reaches a constant runtime when the size is 10^4.